emarteca/Resynchronizer/README.md

 # README

-This is the artifact for the paper *Enabling Additional Parallelism in Asynchronous JavaScript Applications*.
+This is the artifact for the paper *Enabling Additional Parallelism in Asynchronous JavaScript Applications*, presented at [ECOOP 2021](https://2021.ecoop.org/track/ecoop-2021-ecoop-research-papers#event-overview).

 ## Setup and build docker image